mxxii/yet-another-typescript-package-template/README.md

 <https://marketplace.visualstudio.com/items?itemName=codeandstuff.package-json-upgrade> extension for VSCode is currently the most helpful tool for me to update dependencies.

-## Publishing

-This part is left out for now.
-No good template solution can be provided yet.

 ## License

 This repository is a mere template without own functionality, a configuration for external tools and libraries.
-And as such, it shouldn't be considered a subject of copyright.
+And as such, it should not be considered a subject of copyright.
 Instead, you are encouraged to copy it and apply the license of your choice to the product you build.